Essay from A Transmission Beyond Histories: Capoeira, Transcultural Mimesis, Embodied Semiotics and the Roots of an Afro-Brazilian Counter-narrative

 Transcultural Mimesis and the ‘Spirit-Copy’

-Subtler in its broad stretch across time, space and the innumerable people and societies that inhabit it, there is nonetheless a kind of reciprocal mimesis, a spirit copying happening across cultures and through the interrelation of local, global and mundial forces.
-It is what I will call transcultural mimetic reciprocity.
-My own research on the Afro-Brazilian martial-art/dance capoeira is illustrative of this phenomena.
-In this mimetic/spirit-copying sense, upper and middle-class Westerners throughout North America and Europe, through dedicated mimesis have become successful spirit-copies of Afro-Brazilian capoeiristas and as this mimesis has gotten stronger, the original Afro-Brazilian alterity has in a sense gotten weaker, as its highest energies (expert Brazilian mestres) have wholly invested themselves in assisting this mimesis outside of Brazil rather than carrying on its original, Afro-Brazilian-contained flow.
-Applying Taussig’s notion of spirit-copy to a world of transcultural mimesis certainly complicates the notion of cultural authenticity, and the discursive battle over authenticity and appropriation as regards culture is being had out at multiple levels.
-Indeed, it seems the further we move into an ever integrating, transcultural future that these issues will become ever trickier to navigate.
+Subtler in its broad stretch across time, space and the innumerable people and societies that inhabit it, there is nonetheless a kind of spirit-copying phenomena that happens across cultures and through the interrelation of local, global and mundial forces.
+It is what I will call transcultural mimetic reciprocity, something for which the evolution of capoeira, particularly through the latter half of the 20th century, makes an exemplary illustration.
+In this mimetic/spirit-copying sense, a groundswell of upper and middle-class Westerners throughout North America and Europe, through dedicated and often impassioned practice (mimesis) have become successful spirit-copies of Afro-Brazilian capoeiristas and as this groundswell has grown stronger, the original Afro-Brazilian alterity has in a sense gotten weaker, as its highest energies/agents (expert Brazilian mestres) have wholly invested themselves in assisting this mimesis outside of Brazil rather than carrying on its original, Afro-Brazilian-contained flow.
+Applying Taussig’s notion of spirit-copy to a world of transcultural mimesis certainly complicates the notion of authenticity –particularly when the middle-class westerner is, like Professore Camara, of African or indigenous heritage himself.
+As the discursive battle over authenticity and appropriation as regards culture continues to be had out in multiple areas, it seems the further we move into an ever integrating, transcultural future that the discourse will likely complexify to match the blurred national, cultural, ethnic and socio-economic lines.

 As I’ve indicated above, some have argued that capoeira has already been “re-authenticated” in the West through this process, in its transcultural, practical sense.
 In turn, mimesis is occurring in Brazil as well with regard to this transcultural exchange, but it is a political-economic mimesis, a reflection of capitalistic entrepreneurship, yet it’s a mimesis that is too ill-equipped to ever mime its way to any real power over or through its elite Western alterity.
 This is at least the case for local Afro-Brazilian working class and sub-working class ‘would be capoeira entrepreneurs’ who are just barely surviving under such a global politico-economic regime within which capoeira as commodity is situated.
 But there is also another kind of reflexive mimesis occurring.

-The Afro-Brazilian street mestre, the capoeira artist and musician may engage in a kind of auto-mimesis- an interpellated miming of their culture’s own traditions (mining their reserve of alternative cultural capital) in a political economic mimesis of global capitalism.
+The Afro-Brazilian street mestre, the capoeira artist and musician may engage in a kind of auto-mimesis- an interpellated miming of one’s own cultural traditions (mining one’s reserve of alternative cultural capital) in a political economic mimesis of global capitalism.
 In this way people put themselves on display marketing themselves to Western tourists as an ‘authentic’ cultural product.
 These entrepreneurial alters have shades of Michel-Rolph Trouillot’s elaboration of entrepreneurial business practice of slaves in his study of the Caribbean in the 19th century saying that it “gives us various glimpses at the production of a modern self – a self producing itself through a particular relation to material production – even under the harshest possible conditions” (Trouillot 2002).
-In 21st century Brazil, it is under unfavorable social and economic conditions that the street mestre carves out a space for himself and his sliver of capoeira’s alternative cultural capital on the edge of tourism’s cultural commodity marketplace.
+This is echoed in 21st century Brazil, where under unfavorable social and economic conditions the street mestre carves out a space for himself and his sliver of capoeira’s alternative cultural capital on the edge of tourism’s cultural commodity marketplace.

-This assymetrical exchange is an advanced, contemporary and not at all atypical example of what Bruce Knauft calls “the oxymodern”.
-This is the combining of “discordant or contradictory elements- the global and the local, the cultural and politico-economic.”
-He goes on to say thay “focusing on the relative nature of modernity connects our understanding of global forces to our understanding of local responses; it brings hegemonic and subaltern directly together and prompts us to view each in the context of the other’s so-called development” (2002).
+This assymetrical exchange is an advanced, contemporary and not at all atypical example of the “the oxymodern” as described by Bruce Knauft.
+It is the combining of “discordant or contradictory elements- the global and the local, the cultural and politico-economic.”
+Elaborating this multifarious notion Knauft underlines the significance of modernity’s relative nature which, when heeded sufficiently, connects our understanding of global forces to our understanding of local responses; it brings hegemonic and subaltern directly together and prompts us to view each in the context of the other’s so-called development” (2002).

 The Hegemonic Spirit-Copy and The Neoliberal Ultranarrative

-Capoeira in its present form(s) is one strand among the vast and diverse mundial strands that are interweaved through the “local, global, cultural and politico-economic”.
-I would like to expand on Knauft’s notion of the oxymodern by positing that these force relations have an extrinsic multi-dimensionality based in a more fundamental bidimensionality; that being between subaltern and hegemonic forces as Knauft discusses.
-Because of the nature of these processes occurring within an advanced neo-liberal era of globalization and democratized social mobility at higher levels (though their is a notable regression of social mobility occurring throughout the West in recent decades but that is another topic), this fundamental hegemonic/subaltern interrelation is made more difficult to tease out, as the interplay of these forces have affected a more complex and diversified spectrum of internationalization and socio-economic stratification.
+Capoeira in its present form(s) is one strand among the vast and diverse mundial, or oxymodern, strands that are the interweaved product of the local, global, cultural and politico-economic.
+These force relations have an extrinsic multi-dimensionality (diversity) based in a more fundamental bidimensionality; that being between subaltern and hegemonic forces as Knauft discusses.
+Because of the nature of these processes occurring within an advanced neo-liberal era of globalization and democratized social mobility at higher levels (though there is a notable regression of social mobility occurring throughout the West in recent decades but that is another topic), this fundamental hegemonic/subaltern interrelation is made more difficult to tease out, as the interplay of these forces have affected a more complex and diversified spectrum of migration, displacement, internationalization and socio-economic stratification.
 The grey area of the hegemonic/subaltern spectrum is certainly denser and murkier than ever, at least on the spectral surface.

 Further, through consensual neo-liberal strategies, extrinsic socio-cultural distinctions (representational forms in discourse and narrative) have been loosened, and are morphing, multiplying and moving in all directions across the socioeconomic spectrum and around the world.
 Through blending and overlapping across the globe, a multiplicity of sociocultural expressions of identity has arisen in much the same way as Foucault’s notion of a “multiplicity of discourses” arose around human sexuality in the West through the 18th, 19th and 20th centuries.
 Foucault saw that growing freedom around what people in society could say about sex and sexuality and how they could say it, as inversely and reciprocally correspondent to tightening restrictions around sexual behavior and expression, and the movement and comportment of the body in public space.
 There seemed to be, in other words, a greater socially sanctioned control and restriction around sex/sexual behavior happening with and perhaps through the expanding freedom of ways you could talk about sex/sexual behavior.